 “I can’t even begin to explain what that does to one’s entire psyche,” Helen said.

-Of anything in this article, that is potentially the most important sentence you can read, because imagine a person who is now psychologically damaged, trying to describe to you what is going on.
-It is somewhat counter-intuitive.
-It’s akin to asking a person with broken hands to write out their difficulties.
+Of anything in this article, that is potentially the most important sentence you can read — imagine a person who is now psychologically damaged, trying to describe to you what is going on.
+It is somewhat counter-intuitive and akin to asking a person with broken hands to write out their difficulties.

 Helen would reach a tipping point and try to take her own life.
-When faced with a work environment that was destructive, difficult personal financial circumstances, and no other job prospects, Helen felt she had no answers, so tried to create one of her own.
+When faced with a work environment that was destructive, difficulties with her personal financial circumstances, and no other job prospects, Helen felt she had no answers and tried to create one of her own.